-Protesters organized by local advocacy groups Justice First and ONE D.C. marched on the Cleveland Park home of land developer Geoff Griffis on Saturday, Feb.
+Protesters organized by local advocacy groups Justice First and ONE D.C. marched on the Cleveland Park home of land developer Geoffrey Griffis on Saturday, Feb.
 10. Roughly 70 people chanted slogans such as “Hey-hey, ho-ho, slumlords have got to go!” and carried signs reading “Land for People, not for Profit.”

 The march came in response to Griffis’ company, CityPartners, taking over ownership of property in Congress Heights in late December.
-The previous owner, Sanford Capital, has been facing two lawsuits brought by Attorney General Karl Racine in 2016 for numerous housing violations, after Washington City Paper exposed systemic neglect at properties surrounding the Congress Heights Metro station and other Sanford Capital properties.
+The previous owner, Sanford Capital, has been facing two lawsuits brought by Attorney General Karl Racine in 2016 for numerous housing violations after Washington City Paper exposed systemic neglect at buildings surrounding the Congress Heights Metro station and other Sanford Capital properties.
 Sanford Capital transferred the properties to CityPartners without informing the D.C.
 Superior Court on Dec.
 27. The Congress Heights apartments had been managed by a court-appointed receiver since 2017 to ensure that income from rent was put toward an estimated $2 million worth of needed repairs.

 The marchers, including several tenants of the apartments at Congress Heights, were demonstrating against what they see as the forced removal of tenants through neglect in order to make room for more profitable apartments.

 Ruth Barnwell, president of the Congress Heights Tenants Association, spoke at the protest about her asthma caused by mold in her apartment.
 She said the residents of Congress Heights would not stop fighting for decent housing conditions.
 “Nothing they do will wear us down.
 We will just fight more.
 We are not quitters,” Barnwell said.